AbhishekRH/tab-organizer-frontend/README.md

 ## 📦 Installation
-1. Download the extension from the [Chrome Web Store](https://chrome.google.com/webstore) (link will be here after publishing).
+1. Download the extension from the [Chrome Web Store](https://chrome.google.com/webstore) (link will be here after the entension is published in Chrome Web Store).
 2. Click **Add to Chrome**.
 3. Pin the extension from the toolbar.
 4. Open multiple tabs and click the extension icon → watch the magic! 🎉